 Standardisation is one of the keywords in the various flagship initiatives of the EU's growth strategy for the coming decade (Europe 2020) and the framework programme for research and innovation (Horizon 2020).

-Linking to these initiatives, in 2011, the European Commission adopted the Communication 'A strategic vision for European standards: "Moving forward to enhance and accelerate the sustainable growth of the European economy by 2020" [ new publication ], which notes that "the speed of the [standardisation] process must be urgently improved if we want European standards to play a global role" and goes onto note that science has a crucial role to play in this respect.
+Linking to these initiatives, in 2011, the European Commission adopted the Communication 'A strategic vision for European standards: "Moving forward to enhance and accelerate the sustainable growth of the European economy by 2020" [COM(2011)311 final], which notes that "the speed of the [standardisation] process must be urgently improved if we want European standards to play a global role" and goes onto note that science has a crucial role to play in this respect.

-In 2012, a further step was taken and the Commission adopted the new publication , which lays down rules governing: (i) cooperation between European standardisation organisations, national standardisation bodies, Member States and the Commission: (ii) the establishment of European standards and European standardisation deliverables for products and for services in support of Union legislation and policies; (iii) the identification of information and communication technology (ICT) technical specifications eligible for referencing; (iv) the financing of European standardisation and (v) stakeholder participation in European standardisation.
+In 2012, a further step was taken and the Commission adopted the Regulation (EU) No 1025/2012 of 25 October 2012 on European standardisation, which lays down rules governing: (i) cooperation between European standardisation organisations, national standardisation bodies, Member States and the Commission: (ii) the establishment of European standards and European standardisation deliverables for products and for services in support of Union legislation and policies; (iii) the identification of information and communication technology (ICT) technical specifications eligible for referencing; (iv) the financing of European standardisation and (v) stakeholder participation in European standardisation.